 I recently went on vacation to Curacao which is in the Caribbean near Venezula.
 Although there are great beaches already in Curacao, the best beach is at Klein Curacao which is an island off the coast!
-So we took a day trip to Klein Curacao with Blue Finn Charters to check out what paradise looks like.
-We’re really glad we picked Blue Finn Charters and had a wonderful day.
+So I took a day trip to Klein Curacao with Blue Finn Charters to check out what paradise looks like.
 Keep reading for everything you need to know about this island with crystal blue waters and smooth soft sand.

 Things to Do

 As an uninhabited island, there’s not a whole lot to do on Klein Curacao, but that’s the beauty of it.
 If you like to take a walk, you can explore the Lighthouse and the Shipwreck on the opposite side of the island.
 Make sure to do it in the morning when there’s a breeze otherwise it becomes scorching hot in the afternoon!

 The thing that most people come here to do though is swim and snorkel in the blue water.
 It looks like an image from a postcard and if I didn’t come here, I wouldn’t believe water can be this blue.
 It’s not exactly crystal clear but more of a vibrant baby blue!
 I saw lots of fish in the water including a “wall” of small fish.
 I didn’t end up seeing sea turtles but seems like most people on our tour with Blue Finn Charters did!
 I guess I just wasn’t in the right spot at the right time!
 Here is a great guide for snorkeling at Klein Curacao.